Yvette Melancon

 What do you attribute your success to?

 I'm a people person, and I've always had a lot of self-confidence in myself.
 I make sure I keep my skill set sharp because I'm a lifelong learner and a quick learner.
 I can work by myself or I can work in a group setting.
-I've had management experience at DTI where I was over 12 word processors and 15 proofreaders, and during an interview for a legal secretary position, the woman told me I'd be so great to be a manager of the department and asked if she could put my resume in for that role, and I got it.
+I've had management experience at DTI where I supervised word processors and proofreaders.
+During a DTI interview for a legal secretary position, the woman told me I'd be a good candidate for manager of the department.
+She asked if she could put my resume in for that role, and I got it.
 Throughout my 46-year career, I've maintained my dedication to excellence and attention to detail, even when facing difficult situations and challenging personalities.
-I believe that anything you're going to do, you should do it well.
-Whether you're a garbage man or working at McDonald's, you should take pride in what you do and have integrity in your work.
+I believe that whatever you choose to do in life, you should do it well, take pride in what you do and have integrity in your work.

 Q